ItalianSpaceAstronauticsAssociation/smf2_to_flarum/README.md

 https://github.com/ItalianSpaceAstronauticsAssociation/smf2_to_flarum

 ## Description
-The Script exports and migrates your SMF2 forum to Flarum.
+The Script exports and migrates your SMF2 (possibly SMF1.x) forum to Flarum.
 It supports:
 - a DB to DB migration,
 - a DB to ASCII SQL file export.

 These two functionalities can be performed together or as alternatives.

-Flarum is still in beta testing, therefore only some of the typical web forum features are available.
+Flarum is still in beta testing, therefore only some of the typical web forum features are available, and what is now working can break anytime (including this script, tailored for flarum ver.
+0.1.0-beta.5).
 At this moment smf2_to_flarum only supports migration of:
-- Users (no passwords - ask for a new one)
+- Users and their avatars (no passwords are exported.
+Migrated users will have to ask for a new one).
-- Boards and sub boards (categories are intentionally ignored, boards deeper than 2nd level are added in Flarum as extra Tags)
+- Boards and sub boards (Categories are intentionally ignored, and boards deeper than 2nd level are added in Flarum as extra Tags)
 - Topics and messages (with some bbcode to flarum-markdown translation)
+- Attachments (partial, only images)

 ## Changelog
 - 2016-08-28: Version 0.3 Alpha